 - European hornets generally avoid conflict with humans but will aggressively defend their nest and food sources.
 Their sting can be life-threatening to people who are allergic to their venom.

 - European hornets communicate with each other through behaviors or pheromones.
-They will perform an alarm dance outside of their nest that consists of consistent buzzing, darting in and out of the nest, and attacking or approaching the target of the alarm pheromone.
+They will perform an alarm dance outside of their nest that consists of consistent buzzing, darting in and out of the nest, and attacking or approaching the targ 301 permanently redirect the secure (https) page to the correct http version.
+This will mean the search engines drop the https out of the index, rank the correct http version and pass any link equity (or pagerank!) to the correct version of the page.
+If you can’t use a 301 redirect, then try using the canonical link element instead.
+Obviously make sure you haven’t blocked any of the pages you are going to redireet of the alarm pheromone.

 - Always avoid killing a hornet anywhere near its nest, as the distress pheromones it releases have a good chance of triggering an attack.
 You should also remove anything that touches the pheromones from the area immediately, like your clothes.
 Hornets can misinterpret the scent from certain perfumes and other volatile chemicals, which may falsely initiate an attack.

 Modern’s Homecare Green service protects against over 50 common household pests, including stinging insects like European hornets, yellowjackets, and paper wasps.
-Click here to schedule and pay for service online, or call 1-888-997-3311.
+Click here to schedule service online, or call 1-800-323-7378.

 - To reduce the risk of encountering hornets and other stinging wasps, remove waste frequently and maintain tight lids on trash cans.